codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 When installing a GitOps Runtime on a cluster with Standalone GitOps, the GitOps Runtime cluster must not have any Argo Project components: Argo Rollouts, Argo CD, Argo Events, and Argo Workflows.

 ### GitOps only/GitOps with Argo CD: Argo Project CRDs
-If you already have Argo Project CRDs on your cluster, Codefresh recommends adopting the CRDs to switch ownership to the GitOps Runtime, or handling the CRDs outside the chart.
+If you already have Argo Project CRDs on your cluster, Codefresh recommends adopting the CRDs to switch ownership for them to the GitOps Runtime, or handling the CRDs outside the chart.
 Allowing the GitOps Runtime to manage the CRDs also ensures that the CRDs are automatically upgraded whenever the Runtime is upgraded.